Included here are:

 SUB: State and University Library (Staats- und Universitätsbibliothek). [library list]

 Subscription List: Students wanting to attend a private lecture would sign their name to a subscription list for that course of lectures.
 The list was maintained by the individual professors, so the student would need to visit the professor in their home to sign the list.
 Signing the list indicated the student’s interest in attending the course, and obligated them to pay the required honorarium at the end of the semester.
 Many students would have their fee waived, and others would not be able to pay until the following semester (one finds reports that prompt payments of these fees were both appreciated and uncommon).
 These lists often indicated the time that the lecture was held, and would also show the number of students attending, and so are a useful (if rare) source of information on Kant’s lecturing activity.
 Some of these lists have been preserved, for instance the list for Kant’s anthropology lectures of WS 1792/93 (dated October 17, 1792) is housed in Berlin [SBPK, Autogr.
-I 2426].
+I 2426] and the list for Kant’s lectures on “Practical Philosophy and Ethics” of WS 1773/74 (dated October 3, 1773) is housed in the New York Public Library [online].
 Werner Stark has a prepared a list of the ten known subscription lists from Kant’s lectures, and can be found here.

 Kant gave me a highly advantageous testimonial written in Latin regarding my knowledge, of which Hamann made a copy and sent to his friend in Warsaw, the Privy Councillor von Kortum, to whom he most strongly recommended me.

 Kant gab mir in Betreff meiner Kenntnisse, ein höchst vortheilhaftes Zeugniß in lateinischer Sprache, wovon Hamann eine Abschrift an seinen Freund den Geheimen Rath von Kortum nach Warschau sandte, dem er mich auf das dringendste empfahl.
-[Baczko 1824, ii.3]
+[Baczko 1824, 2: 3]

 Two samples follow: